|

 Coal Harbour

-If you walk the waterfront along Coal Harbour, you can watch the seaplanes come and go.
+Walking along the waterfront at Coal Harbour, you can watch the seaplanes come and go.
 It’s undoubtedly one of the nicest places to see Stanley Park and the north shore.

 Ride The Aquabus